-(6) Customized community supports (CCS): CCS consists of individualized services and supports that enable an eligible recipient to acquire, maintain, and improve opportunities for independence, community integration and employment.
+(6) Customized community supports (CCS): [Customized community supports (CCS)

+consists] CCS consists of individualized services and supports that enable an eligible recipient to acquire, maintain, and improve opportunities for independence, community integration and employment.
 Customized community supports services are designed around the preferences and choices of each eligible recipient and offer skill training and supports to include: adaptive skill development; adult educational supports; citizenship skills; communication; social skills, socially appropriate behaviors; self-advocacy, informed choice; community integration and relationship building.
-This service provides the necessary support to develop social networks with community organizations to increase the eligible recipient's opportunity to expand valued social relationships and build connections within communities.
-This service helps to promote self-determination, increases independence and enhances the eligible recipient's ability to interact with and contribute to their community.
+This service provides the necessary support to develop social networks with community organizations to increase the eligible recipient's opportunity to expand valued social relationships and build connections within [local] communities.
+This service helps to promote self-determination, increases independence and enhances the eligible recipient's ability to interact with and contribute to his or her community.
 Customized community supports are intended to be provided in the community to the fullest extent possible.
 Customized community supports must not duplicate services available through the New Mexico public education department or the Individuals with Disabilities Education Act (IDEA).